Wrongful Termination Attorney in Anaheim, CA

 - Report suspected illegal activities on the part of a co-worker, manager or the company itself to the proper authorities (whistleblowing)

 Firing an employee outright or letting him or her go after any of the above scenarios would violate that employee’s rights.
-If you were given a termination notice after undertaking any of the above actions, our lawyer can help you navigate the legal process to hold your employer accountable.
+If you were given a termination notice after undertaking any of the above actions, our Wrongful Termination lawyer in Anaheim, Orange County can help you navigate the legal process to hold your employer accountable.

 This typically involves filing a claim with the proper agency, such as the EEOC (Equal Employment Opportunity Commission) or OSHA (Occupational Safety and Health Administration).
 It could also mean filing a civil lawsuit in court.
 Mr. Eldessouky will guide you through each step, ensuring your concerns are fairly represented and your rights upheld.

-Contact Our Firm To Get Started On Your Claim
+Contact Our Anaheim Wrongful Termination Lawyer To Get Started On Your Claim